 Despite all the many changes to SEO practice over the years, keyword research remains one of the most fundamental SEO tasks.

-So learning to do good SEO keyword research and analysis is one of the most valuable skills you can build as an aspiring SEO.
+So learning to do good SEO keyword research and analysis is one of the most valuable skills you can build.